stefaniesturm/stefaniesturm.github.io/academic.md

 permalink: /academic/
 ---

-Mostly thanks to my involvement in the Cognitive Biology of Language Group, formerly known as "Biolinguistics Initiative Barcelona", I have had the chance to participate in a number of group projects.
-I have also presented some of my own solitary work at some conferences.
-Here is an overview over past and upcoming publications, presentations, and posters.
+Thanks to my participation in different research groups over the course of my studies so far, I have had the chance to be involved in different research projects, which have led to a number of posters, presentations and 1 publication (one day, there will be more, I hope!).

 <h2>Papers</h2>